U.S. Tax Treatment of UK Pension Distributions

 by John Anthony Castro, J.D., LL.M.

 In summary, U.S. citizens and residents are subject to tax on their worldwide income including UK pensions.
-However, if you make a proper election on IRS Form 8833 to apply the benefits of the US-UK Income Tax Treaty, any pension exemption in one country is recognized in the other.
-Therefore, for individuals in the U.S. receiving a UK pension distribution, that means that the U.S. will honor the 25% tax-free lump sum amount, which is formally known in the UK as the Pension Commencement Lump Sum or PCLS for short that allows you to extract the first 25% tax-free.
-However, the default rule is that it's taxable in the U.S. unless and until you affirmatively elect to claim the benefits of the treaty by attaching IRS Form 8833 to your tax return.
+However, if you make a proper election to apply the benefits of the US-UK Income Tax Treaty, any pension exemption in one country is recognized in the other.
+Therefore, for individuals in the U.S. receiving a UK pension distribution, that means that the U.S. is legally obliged to honor the 25% tax-free lump sum amount, which is formally known in the UK as the Pension Commencement Lump Sum or PCLS for short that allows you to extract the first 25% tax-free.
+However, the default rule is that it's taxable in the U.S. unless and until you affirmatively elect to claim the benefits of the treaty.

-If you do not disclose the treaty position correctly on IRS Form 8833, the IRS will impose both tax and penalties.
+If you do not disclose the treaty position correctly on your U.S. federal income tax return, the IRS will impose both tax and penalties.
 At Castro & Co., we offer free, no-cost, no-risk, open-ended consultations.
 Just contact us so we can chat.
 You don't have to pay us anything.
 But it's critical we chat to set you on the right path.
 We're a transparent and honest law firm; hence, these articles giving away knowledge of the law for free.